|

 - When the coachee does not

-deliver the expected miracle answer (which is nearly all of the
+deliver the expected magic answer (which is nearly all of the

 time) then the coach either believes that he/she hasn't the